MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 Attachment specific properties:

-- `contentType`: required string with content type (text/plain for text)
+- `contentType`: required string with content type, e.g. "text/plain" for text.
+You can find examples of supported type listed [here](https://en.wikipedia.org/wiki/Media_type).
 - `data`: required string with data encoded as base 64
 - `errorId` property is the unique identifier that associates the attachment to the right crash report.